- Home

 Some training package implementation guides include rules that advise training providers how to contextualise training and assessment of units of competency from that package.

-The ‘application’ section of a training package unit of competency, published on the national register, may also include information on whether the unit is suitable for cross-sector training and assessment.
+The ‘application’ section of a training package unit of competency, published on the National Training Register, may also include information on whether the unit is suitable for cross-sector training and assessment.

 Providing evidence with your application